Language: EN

 Explicit Conversions

-Explicit conversion, also known as casting, is used when a data conversion cannot be performed automatically by the compiler.
-This may occur when there is a risk of data loss.
+Explicit conversion (also known as casting) is used when a data conversion cannot be performed automatically by the compiler.
+For example, because there is possible data loss, or because the compiler does not “dare” to do it on its own.

 To perform an explicit conversion in C#, it is necessary to use the casting operator